Western Australian Maritime Museum

-The Western Australian Maritime Museum was the first stage of an urban renewal program for the Fremantle Waterfront, and an opportunity to create an international standard and a vibrant destination for people of all ages.
+The Western Australian Maritime Museum was the first stage of an urban renewal program for Fremantle’s Waterfront and an opportunity to create a vibrant tourist destination.

-The museum houses Australia II, the America’s Cup winning yacht, and other significant water-craft.
-Positioned at the end of the Swan River promontory, the building is conceived as both an extension of the promontory and as a series of metaphors that provide clues to its role and function.
-It employs a language created from industrial components and materials that reflect boat building methods, such as sheet metalling of submarines and ship hulls.
+Positioned at the end of Swan River promontory, the building is conceived as both an extension of the promontory and a series of metaphors – providing clues to its role and function.
+It tells a story using industrial components and materials that reflect boat building methods, such as sheet metalling of submarines and ship hulls.

-The roof forms directly correlate with a complex arrangement of exhibition spaces, providing intrigue to the static display spaces.
-These extend into a simple more orderly arrangement of flexible “black box”, interactive spaces, and auditorium, sales and information areas.
+The roof form correlates with exhibition spaces, providing intrigue to static displays.
+These extend into more orderly arrangements of interactive spaces – the auditorium, sales and information areas.
 A later addition is a series of sculptural elements called Welcome Walls, which commemorates migrants who arrived at port by sea.